isotopp/isotopp.github.io/_posts/2020-02-19-how-to-build-a-cycling-environment.md

 This [article at Bicycle Dutch](https://bicycledutch.wordpress.com/2012/10/25/cycling-past-red-lights-its-legal-in-the-netherlands/) explains it in detail.

-They also have a [Youtube Video](https://www.youtube.com/watch?v=XpQMgbDJPok) that shows this in practice and with traffic in motion.
+They also have a [Youtube Video](https://www.youtube.com/watch?v=XpQMgbDJPok) ([same in German](https://www.youtube.com/watch?v=7RLqOgAW9wY)) that shows this in practice and with traffic in motion.
 It's beautiful.

 Go watch the video.
 But even then, let me highlight a few things from the video: